Wrist Joint Replacement

-Wrist joint replacement can be done as an outpatient procedure, unlike a hip or knee replacement.
-Wrist replacement surgery is often combined with other procedures to correct deformities or disorders in the tendons, nerves, and small joints of the fingers, and thumb.
+Wrist joint replacement can be done as an outpatient procedure, meaning the patient can go home the day of surgery.
+Wrist replacement surgery can also be combined with other procedures to correct deformities or disorders in the tendons, nerves, and small joints of the fingers, and thumb.

-Depending on the component design, the carpal component is then inserted into the center hand bone (third metacarpal) or screwed into the remaining row of carpal bones.
+- Depending on the component design, the surgeon then inserts the carpal component into the center hand bone (third metacarpal) or screws it into the remaining row of carpal bones.
 Bone cement may be used to hold the component in place.
 The carpal bones may be linked or fused together to better secure this component.

-An appropriately sized spacer is used between the metal components.
+- The surgeon inserts an appropriately sized spacer between the metal components.